offbyone/ideas/content/old/general-thoughts/moods.md

+---
-Title: Moods
+title: Moods
+slug: moods
-date: 2002-12-21 05:40
+date: "2002-12-21 05:40"
+category: General Thoughts
+tags:
+  - asshole
+  - char
+  - introspection
 author: offby1
-category: General Thoughts
-tags: asshole, char, introspection
-slug: moods
 status: draft
+---
 This is directed mostly towards anyone that knows me personally, which is, last time i checked, anyone who reads this site - it's not like i have a broad readership.

 I've been trying to figure out why i'm so short-tempered of late.
 This isn't a new thing, but i kind of had it brought home to me how serious it was just this morning.
 I've been snappy, touchy, and generally suspicious of the motivations of someone whom i should be implicitly trustful of, and it's not fair to her.
 So, now i want to figure out why.